DEMYSTIFYING SEO - WHAT IS SEO AND HOW DOES IT WORK?

-How does it compare to other online marketing options?
+Some common questions about SEO are: What do I need for good SEO?
+Why are my competitors outranking me in search?
+How does SEO compare to other online marketing options?
 What do I need to do to get rankings using SEO?
-These are just some of the questions I’ll be answering in this post - holding nothing back...
+These are just some of the questions we’ll be answering in this post.

-You’re not alone, my friend, you are not alone!
-That’s why I’ve made it my past week's mission to write this post and help you crack the SEO code so that you can understand:
+You’re not alone!
+That’s why we’ve made it our mission to help you crack the SEO code so that you can understand:

-- How it compares to other forms of online marketing
+How it compares to other forms of online marketing AND

 What you need in order to implement an SEO strategy for your own website

-OK let’s be honest, most of us have received a cold call or two from a very persistent salesperson with a thick accent who wants to sign us up to a monthly SEO contract.
+Let’s be honest, most of us have received a cold call or two from a very persistent salesperson who wants you to sign up to a monthly SEO contract.